PaulNonatomic/TimerKit/README.md

 }
 ```

-Attach the `NetworkTimeProvider` component to the same GameObject as a `Timer` component, and they will automatically connect.
+Attach the `NetworkTimeProvider` component to the same GameObject as any component implementing `ITimer`, and they will automatically connect.
+The TimeSourceProvider works with any `ITimer` implementation, not just the concrete `Timer` MonoBehaviour.

 ### Service Locator Integration